Comprehensive Osteopathic Medical Licensing Examination

 Score reports will be available approximately 4-6 weeks from the date of the examination.
 Candidates and Deans will be notified by email that their scores are available and can be accessed through the NBOME Client Registration System (CRS).
 DMEs who wish to receive COMLEX-USA Level 3 scores for their interns should contact the NBOME Client Services Department to make appropriate arrangements.
 No scores will be reported by telephone, e-mail or fax.

 In September 2012, the NBOME began to make COMLEX-USA cognitive examination score reports available online through the CRS.
 (Prior to that time, score reports were mailed.)
 Score reports provided in this manner remain available for printing from the CRS at the candidates' convenience.
 For those needing a duplicate score report for an examination completed before implementation of electronic score reporting, please send a written request to NBOME Client Services at the NBOME Corporate Offices & Conference Center: 8765 W. Higgins Rd Suite 200 · Chicago, IL 60631-4174.
 Candidates should allow 10 business days for delivery.
 Please note a copy of the score report is not the same as an official transcript.
-If a certified transcript is needed (e.g., to be sent to a third party), please refer to the guidance on page 33 of the COMLEX-USA Bulletin of Information.
+If a certified transcript is needed (e.g., to be sent to a third party), please refer to the guidance in the COMLEX-USA Bulletin of Information under Section VIII.
+Certified Transcripts.
 Appropriate fees as determined by the NBOME will apply.

 Practice ExaminationsThe COMLEX-USA Practice Exams provided below are primarily designed to assist the candidate in navigating through the examination, and are provided to facilitate the actual testing experience.
 They are NOT designed to give the candidate a score or provide information about how a candidate might actually perform on the examination.
 When an answer choice is selected, it will not be recorded for scoring and the selection will not be saved once another item is viewed.
 If you wish to track your answer choices, you must record them on paper.
 A special function is provided that allows you to view the correct answer for each item by clicking on the "Show Answer" button located below the answer choices.
 The "Show Answer" button will NOT appear on the actual examination.